AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 After installing the dependencies, run `python main.py` to launch the GUI.
 The application logs activity to the console and stores settings via `QSettings`.
+If you need to troubleshoot problems you can enable debug logging (see the section below) for much more detailed output.
 Use the interface to configure host and client codes, select which computer this instance represents (Desktop, Laptop or EliteDesk) and start or stop the KVM service.
 The correct operating mode is selected automatically.

 ### Automatic connection